Rubell1on/Eurovision-competitors-page-extension/Readme.md

 Eurovision competitors page extension
 =============================

-> First of all there are not official extension!
+> First of all this extension is not official!

 Main info
 ---------